pyomeca/bioptim/README.md

 `external_forces` are the external forces acting on the center of mass of the bodies.
 It is list (one element for each phase) of np.array of shape (6, i, n), where the 6 components are [Mx, My, Mz, Fx, Fy, Fz], for the ith force platform (defined by the externalforceindex) for each node n
-`ode_solver` is the ode solver used to solve the dynamic equations `n_integration_steps` is the number of elements when solving with a explicit Runge Kutta ode solver `irk_polynomial_interpolation_degree` is the degree of the implicit Runge Kutta ode solver `control_type` is the type of discretization of the controls (usually CONSTANT) (see ControlType section) `all_generalized_mapping` is used to reduce the number of degrees of freedom by linking them (see The mappings section).
+`ode_solver` is the ode solver used to solve the dynamic equations `control_type` is the type of discretization of the controls (usually CONSTANT) (see ControlType section) `all_generalized_mapping` is used to reduce the number of degrees of freedom by linking them (see The mappings section).
 This ones applies the same mapping to the generalized coordinates (*q*), velocities (*qdot*) and forces (*tau*).